 If you do not want Momento to automatically layout your pages with the changes you have made in Sort View, un-tick the Layout Wizard check box at the top of the Sort View screen.
 You will find that any photos or captions you added are sitting in the top left of the page, stacked one on top of the other, rather than appearing in a good-looking layout.
 You can simply position the content yourself.

-Regrettably, we now expect delays on all products, but we'll continue to dispatch your orders on a first in, first out basis.
+We're working hard to catch up and will continue to dispatch your orders on a first in, first out basis.